notional-labs/starport/docs/contributing/templates/concept_template.md

 Common requirements for tutorials include:

-Local software needed, such as Go and Starport.
+Local software needed, such as Go and Tinyport.
 For example:
 -->
-- [Install Starport](../starport/index.md) v0.17.1 <!--(or whatever version applies)-->
+- [Install Tinyport](../tinyport/index.md) v0.17.1 <!--(or whatever version applies)-->

 ##